-One of the largest and most established of Arsenal America's branches is in San Francisco where a hugely passionate group supporters from all over the Bay Area converges on a pub in North Beach.
+San Francisco is home to one of the largest and most established branches of Arsenal America.
+On every matchday, a hugely passionate group of supporters from all over the Bay Area converges on a pub in the city's North Beach neighborhood.
 They arrive dressed in their Arsenal shirts ready to sing and yell -- usually well before 7:00am.

 Why do these people wake up before dawn on weekend mornings to go to a bar?
 As branch manager Mark Barbeau explains:

 "Sure, you could watch the matches at home, on the couch, in your pajamas, but celebrating a goal with your housepet cannot possibly compare with theatmosphere at Maggie’s.
 Arsenal's former head of hospitality said that our group offers some of the best match-day atmosphere outside the stadium."

 Number of active members: 350+

 Home pub: Maggie McGarry’s Irish Pub -- 1353 Grant Street (between Vallejo & Green in North Beach) San Francisco, CA 94133.
 (415) 399-9020.